coringao/cavestory-nx/README.md

     $ cmake ..

-You might need to supply the location of the C++ compiler
+You might need to supply the location of the C++ compiler:

     $ cmake -DCMAKE_CXX_COMPILER=/usr/bin/g++-10 ..